Indestructible Dog Bed

-The chew proof nature of this bed stood the test of Rudy well and we think this is a very good option for aggressive chewers.
+The chew-proof nature of this bed stood the test of Rudy well, and we think this is an excellent option for aggressive chewers.

 The K9 Ballistics Tough Dog crate pad didn’t last long – Rudy made short work of this one.

 Our K9 Ballistics Tough Orthopedic Bolster Dog Bed faired quite well.